the KA Football Big Data Analytics System

 How is big data used to create football (soccer) rankings?

-the KA Football Big Data Football System obtains data from the results of matches played around the world, and then transposes specific point values, which in the first phase of calculation are assigned to players, clubs or national teams, to the final ranking values attributed to the specific clubs, leagues and federations.
+The KA Football Big Data System gathers data from matches played globally and assigns specific point values to players, clubs, or national teams.
+These values are then transposed into final ranking values for the clubs, leagues, and federations.

 How are league and club rankings determined?